georgexyz19/inkscapetutorial.org/content/posts/extension4_extension_workflow.md

 ## Python Module lxml

-When we develop an Inkscape extension, we do not need to care too much about load and save processes.
+When we develop an Inkscape extension, we don't need to care too much about load and save processes.
 The `inkex` module already has code to handle them.
 It actually warps around a third party python module `lxml`, which does the actualy XML loading, parsing, and saving.
 The